leitingzhang/leitingzhang.github.io/_pages/about.md

 # News

+### 2024.04.11
+Jackie received travel scholarships from the C.F.
+Liljewalchs stipendiestiftelse and the ÅForsk Foundation to attend the IMLB meeting in Hong Kong in June 2024.
+Congratulations, Jackie!

 ### 2024.04.10
 Our recent paper, titled *Reversible Hydration Enabling High-Rate Aqueous Li-Ion Batteries*, is highlighted on the social media platform "AqueousEnergyStorage" (in Chinese).
 [Link](https://mp.weixin.qq.com/s/cAjI2nMm_881vVT5-RGfOA)